sudgy/nintendo_translations/README.md

 after a character, like changing と to ど.
 The game puts all of these modified versions of characters after the normal versions of all of them.

+## Famicom Detective Club Part II: The Girl Who Stands Behind

+THIS GAME IS NOT COMPLETE YET!
+It's the one I'm currently working on.
+By the chapter numbering in the Switch remake, I've only finished chapter one currently.

+If you've played the first game already using my scripts, you may notice something interesting: the messages appear in a much nicer way!
+I spent some extra effort getting this game to work better, and I'm hoping to port this to the first game at some point, but currently I would rather focus on getting this game translated.

+At the end of the prologue, there's a name input screen.
+Thankfully, unlike the other games on here, it doesn't matter what you name yourself!
+The script will be able to understand no matter what your name is.
+If you want to contribute yourself, in `girl_messages.txt` you must use ぃ for the first name and ぁ for the last name.
+Note that these are not い and あ.

 ## Famicom Mukashibanashi: Shin Onigashima

 The most important thing to note is that in the original, all of the text was